U.S. consumer spending tepid; savings at two-year high

 When adjusted for inflation, spending dipped 0.1 percent, the weakest reading since April of last year, after rising 0.2 percent in January.

-Investors on Wall Street largely ignored the data, focussing attention on a raft of biotechnology merger deals.
+Investors on Wall Street largely ignored the data, focusing attention on a raft of biotechnology merger deals.
 U.S. stocks were trading higher.

 The dollar gained against a basket of currencies and prices for U.S. government debt also rose.